 On a lovely Saturday afternoon, I drove to Mount Wilson with the intention of capturing the sunlight reflecting on the antennas.
 As I explored the area, I discovered various picturesque locations that offered stunning views of the landscape and sunset.

-Unfortunately, the trip turned into a nightmare.
-There was a huge cloud covering the city and Downtown Los Angeles wasn’t visible.
-But the worst part was when I got bitten by a spider on my forehead.
-I had seen brown spiders on previous trips to the Los Angeles National Forest where Mount Wilson is, but I never thought that particular type of spider was poisonous.
+My trip took a turn for the worse when a large cloud obscured Downtown Los Angeles from view.
+However, the real nightmare began when a spider bit me on the forehead.
+Although I had encountered brown spiders on previous trips to the Los Angeles National Forest, where Mount Wilson is located, I never realized that this particular species was venomous.

 I experienced my first symptom when I lost sensation in a part of my face and developed a large blister.
 I also felt unwell.
 Later, while driving home, I lost feeling in my hands and had to focus on the road and my hands.
 However, the symptoms disappeared an hour after I arrived home.
 The blister persisted for almost three days.
 If you’re looking for a great spot for panoramic time-lapse photography in Los Angeles, Mount Wilson is one of the best, especially at night.